eLearning Translation: A Complete Guide for 2026

 2. Click on Export Text.

-3. Choose XLIFF 1.2 in the list of file formats
+3. Choose XLIFF 1.2 in the list of file formats.

-4. Click Export.
+4. Click on Export.

 At this point, you’ll get a warning that your current content is going to be replaced with the translated text.
-If you don’t want to lose the course in the original language, click Create a copy.
+If you don’t want to lose the course in the original language, click on Create a copy.

 And that’s it!
 Now you can display the course to your learners in a new language.